Scott Boland: Personal life

 In 2017, Boland's family discovered that his grandfather, John Edward, was Aboriginal, from the Gulidjan tribe in the Colac area of Victoria.
-After discovering this, Boland sought to embrace his indigenous heritage, playing in indigenous representative teams, and seeking to further educate himself on indigenous traditions.
+After discovering this, Boland sought to embrace his Indigenous heritage, playing in Indigenous representative teams, and seeking to further educate himself on Indigenous traditions.

-Boland has a wife with whom he has two children.
-His favourite locations include the suburb of Fortitude Valley in Brisbane.
+Boland has two daughters with his wife Daphne.

 Boland has a brother, Nick, who also played professional cricket, for Victoria's Future League side.
-The indigenous tour to England in 2018 was the first time the brothers played together at any level.
+The Indigenous tour to England in 2018 was the first time the brothers played together at any level.